euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 The achieved distance is the average of two quantities.
-The first quantity considers how closer to destination the trajectory takes from its entry point into an area to its exit point from the area (left part of Figure {@fig:avg-and-achieved-distance}).
+The first quantity considers how closer to destination the trajectory takes from its entry point into an area to its exit point from the area (left part of Figure 3).
 This can be calculated as the difference between

 1. the great circle distance from the entry point N to the destination D and
 1. the great circle distance from the exit point X to the destination D.

-{% figure caption:"The two Quantities Averaged in the Achieved Distance" class:"img-responsive center-block" %}
+{% figure caption:"Figure 3: The two Quantities Averaged in the Achieved Distance" class:"img-responsive center-block" %}
-{% img hfe-03.png magick:resize:550x550 alt:'The two Quantities Averaged in the Achieved Distance' %}
+{% img hfe-03.png magick:resize:550x550 alt:'Figure 3: The two Quantities Averaged in the Achieved Distance' %}
 {% endfigure %}

-In the Figure {@fig:avg-and-achieved-distance}, the distance from $N$ to
+In the Figure 3, the distance from $N$ to
 $D$ is the radius of the circle centred at $D$ and going through the point of entry $N$, while the distance from $X$ to $D$ is the radius of the circle centred at $D$ and going through the point $X$.